JimJarvis/Excalibur/Excalibur/README.txt

 Jarvis Initiative :: project Excalibur
 The state-of-the-art chess engine.

-The silent war on the enigmatic board
+The silent war on the enchanted board,
 The lonely warrior wields the sacred sword.
-The odyssey has begun, the glorious test
+The odyssey has begun, the glorious test;
 Let Excalibur guide thee on thy lofty quest.

 Author: Jim Fan (jimfanspire@gmail.com)
-Columbia University.
+Jarvis Institute.
 2013.